 As the members of Team Polena say, “If it is not Italian, it is not a bicycle.”(c)

 The obvious Colnago fetish is attributable to the fact that Adriano’s home town is just a few miles from the Colnago factory, and that they both speak the dialect of the region, Milanese.

 And, where do the member of Team Polenta squander their hard earned Lira?
-At home, it is Helens Cycles, Cynergy Cycles, and Bike Effect.
+At home, it is Helens Cycles, Zone 3 Multisport, and Cynergy Cycles.
 In Italy, we go to Cicli Gagliardini in Alba and The Local Bike Shop in Campo Ligure, and Cicli Cortina in Cortina.
-Of course, if you are looking for a DeRosa, the only person to call is Andrea at Cicli Corsa, just a stone’s throw from the DeRosa factory in Cusano Milanino.
+Of course, if you are looking for a DeRosa, Colnago or Pinarello, the only person to call is Andrea at Cicli Corsa, just a stone’s throw from each of these iconic bike builders.